2016–17 Finnish Cup

-The 2016–17 Finnish Cup (Suomen Cup) was the 62nd season of the Finnish Cup.
+The 2016–17 Finnish Cup (Suomen Cup) was the 63nd season of the Finnish Cup.
 It was the first edition of the tournament to be played on a fall-spring schedule, running from July to September of the following year.
 The introduction of this new competition format meant that the Finnish League Cup was discontinued.

+HJK Helsinki won its 13th cup after defeating SJK in the final.